aeesha-T/UserManagerAppAndDbSetup/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-#TO SET UP THE APPLICATION AND DB
+# TO SET UP THE APPLICATION AND DB
-*Start up your terminal
+*Start up your terminal.

-*Ensure you have node installed on your PC
+*Ensure you have node installed on your PC.

 *Clone the repository by entering the command `git clone https://github.com/aeesha-T/UserManagerAppAndDbSetup` in the terminal.

-*Navigate to the project folder using `cd UserManager` on your terminal (or command prompt) *build the app dockerfile using 'docker build -t test/app -f Dockerfile_App .' on your terminal (or command prompt) *build the mongo db dockerfile using 'docker build -t test/db -f Dockerfile_DB .' on your terminal (or command prompt) *run the test/app after building successfully using 'docker run -it test/app' *run the test/db after building successfully using 'docker run -it test/db'
+*Navigate to the project folder using `cd UserManager` on your terminal (or command prompt)

+*build the app dockerfile using `docker build -t test/app -f Dockerfile_App .` on your terminal (or command prompt)

+*build the mongo db dockerfile using `docker build -t test/db -f Dockerfile_DB .` on your terminal (or command prompt)

+*run the test/app after building successfully using `docker run -it test/app`

+*run the test/db after building successfully using `docker run -it test/db`

-#More Details about the User Manager API
+# More Details about the User Manager API
 # User Manager

 This repository contains a simple demo API built with NodeJS.